Cerebos became the largest producer of salt in the world. Cerebos salt remains a leading brand in France, South Africa and Australia.

 Cerebos acquired Brand & Co, the Vauxhall-based producer of A1 sauce, for over £4 million (£83.1 million in 2014) in 1959.

 Cerebos was valued at £40 million by 1961.
-By this time the company controlled the majority of Britain’s salt-processing firms.
+By this time the company controlled the majority of the British salt-processing industry.
 Greatham was the largest domestic salt producing works in Britain.
 The company operated twelve factories in Britain, as well as plants in Ireland, Australia, France and Africa.